Mónica Gutiérrez

 Professional Biography

-Mónica Gutiérrez, MSW, PhD is an assistant professor at the University of Denver’s Graduate School of Social Work (GSSW), where she’s passionate about connecting classroom learning with real-world change.
-She’s also a faculty affiliate with DU’s Interdisciplinary Research Institute for the Study of (In)Equality (IRISE), the Center for Community Engagement to Advance Scholarship and Learning (CCESL), and the Center for Immigration Policy & Research (CIPR).
+Mónica Gutiérrez, MSW, PhD is an assistant professor at the University of Denver's Graduate School of Social Work, where she's passionate about connecting classroom learning with real-world change.
+She's also a faculty affiliate with DU's Latinx Center and the Center for Immigration Policy & Research.

-Dra.
-Gutiérrez’s contributions to the field of social work have been recognized through numerous awards, including the Emerging Scholar Award from the Association for Community Organization and Social Action (ACOSA) and the Doctoral Fellows Award from the Society for Social Work and Research (SSWR).
+Her contributions to social work research, practice, and policy have been recognized through numerous honors, including selection to the William T. Grant Foundation Early Career Reviewer Program, the Emerging Scholar Award from the Association for Community Organization and Social Action (ACOSA), and the Doctoral Fellows Award from the Society for Social Work and Research (SSWR).

 Degree(s)